 We have kept up a professional relationship for some time now.
 For the past few years, I have been working as a counselor and advocate with those whose lives you have impacted most.
-But, it has been awhile since I addressed you personally.
+But, it has been a while since I addressed you personally.
 I have some things to say to you.

 I spent years trying to fight you, Infertility, trying to beat you, all the while feeling beat up.
-When I could not fight you any longer, physically, emotionally or financially, I went on to spend years healing.
+When I could not fight you any longer, physically, emotionally, or financially, I went on to spend years healing.
 I found hope and built a life around the acceptance of my new reality.
 Even still, my other unfortunate reality was that I couldn’t totally forget about you.
 Endometriosis, even with the best of care (which I was fortunate enough to have), is a chronic condition with no cure that I am mindful of daily.
 Also, while it is not easy for me to get pregnant when I do, I am prone to miscarry.
 These physical reminders of you are still with me daily, causing stress, loss, and anxiety.

 I want to let you know, despite all of this, Infertility, I have survived you.
-I also see my patients, friends and fellow advocates also survive you.
-Some of them do this by building families through fertility treatments, adoption, surrogacy or by using egg, sperm or embryo donations.
+I also see my patients, friends, and fellow advocates also survive you.
+Some of them do this by building families through fertility treatments, adoption, surrogacy, or by using egg, sperm, or embryo donations.
 Some of them do this by building a meaningful life that challenges the idea that one needs to be a mother or father to have a life of meaning.
-I am especially proud of those that use their pain to help others who may feel hopeless and alone.
+I am especially proud of those who use their pain to help others who may feel hopeless and alone.
 These advocates show their wounds and scars not only to fellow patients but also publically to chip away at the stigma and even to congressional aides and representatives so that patients enduring your wrath can have every support they need.

 In a little over a month, I will go again to Washington D.C. to advocate for patients everywhere with RESOLVE: The National Infertility Association.
 Every time I go, I feel like I take back a little bit more of the power you took away from me all those years, as well as the power you take away from my patients.
 Every time I go, I feel like you, Infertility, get a little bit smaller, a little bit weaker.
-Even though I medically cannot give back what you rob from so many and even though I cannot heal the grief that those you touch struggle with, I can at least fight the stigma that you have crafted and advocate to give those struggling more tools and support.
+I may not be able to medically give back what you rob from so many and I may not be able to heal the grief that those you touch struggle with.
+But I can at least fight the stigma that you have crafted and advocate to give those struggling more tools and support.

 Infertility, I can’t say that I am grateful for you.
 What I will say is that I am grateful for the friends I have met and the empowering experiences I have had because of you, or maybe in spite of you.
 I have tried to take a lot of positive things away from what you have taken away from me.
-I have witnessed others come together in your name to support one another and to heal.
+And I have witnessed others come together in your name to support one another and to heal.
 I have seen those deeply impacted by you learn to thrive after unspeakable loss and hardship.

 This week is National Infertility Awareness Week.
-As it comes to a close, I am reminded that although you are a devastating force, Infertility, you are no match for the human spirit which has the incredible ability to endure, persevere and ascend.
+As it comes to a close, I am reminded that although you are a devastating force, Infertility, you are no match for the human spirit, which has the incredible ability to endure, persevere, and ascend.